-Our analysis of the residential mortgage loans is based on the specific adjustments defined for Finland under our global RMBS criteria (see "Global Methodology And Assumptions: Assessing Pools Of Residential Loans," published on Jan.
-25, 2019).
-Our analysis of the housing association loans is based on our commercial real estate criteria (CRE criteria; see "Methodology And Assumptions: Analyzing European Commercial Real Estate Collateral In European Covered Bonds," published on March 31, 2015).
+Our analysis of the residential mortgage loans is based on the specific adjustments defined for Finland under our global RMBS criteria (see "Global Methodology And Assumptions: Assessing Pools Of Residential Loans," April 4, 2024).
+Our analysis of the housing company loans is based on our commercial real estate criteria (CRE criteria; see "Methodology And Assumptions: Analyzing European Commercial Real Estate Collateral In European Covered Bonds," March 31, 2015).

-We performed our analysis using loan-by-loan data and asset and liability cash flow projections provided by Hypo as of March 28, 2024.
+We performed our analysis using loan-by-loan data and asset and liability cash flow projections provided by Hypo as of March 28, 2025.